Ziya Gökalp: Legacy

 Ziya Gökalp has been characterized as "the father of Turkish nationalism", and even "the Grand Master of Turkism".
 His thought figured prominently in the political landscape of the Republic of Turkey, which emerged from the ruins of the Ottoman Empire around the time of his death.
 His influence resonated in diverse ways.
 For instance, his Principles of Turkism had contended that Ottoman classical music was Byzantine in origin; this led to the state briefly banning Ottoman classical music from the radio in the 1930s, because Turkish folk music alone "represented the genius of the nation".

 For popularizing pan-Turkism and Turanism, Gökalp has been viewed alternately as being racist and expansionist, and anti-racist and anti-expansionist.
 These opposite readings of his legacy are not easily divisible into proponents and detractors, as nationalist elements in Turkey (such as the "Nationalist Movement Party") have appropriated his work to contend that he supported a physical realization of Turanism, rather than a mere ideological pan-Turkist kinship.
 Some readings of Gökalp contend, to the contrary, that his Turanism and pan-Turkism were linguistic and cultural models, ideals from which a post-Ottoman identity could be derived, rather than a militant call for the physical expansion of the Republic of Turkey.

 Although he often held quite different ideas, Arab nationalist Sati al-Husri was profoundly influenced by Gökalp.

 It is claimed that Mustafa Kemal Atatürk once said "Father of my meat and bones is Ali Riza Efendi and father of my thought is Ziya Gökalp".

-Recep Tayyip Erdoğan was put in jail for having recited a poem by Gökalp in 1997, the poem being considered to be "Islamist" in nature and thus threatening the country's secularism.
+Recep Tayyip Erdoğan was put in jail for having recited, in 1997, a 1960 poem by Cevat Örnek, "The divine army", that he incorrectly attributed to Gökalp; the poem was considered to be "Islamist" in nature and thus threatening the country's secularism.

 Gökalp's opinion of the Armenian genocide was that "there was no Armenian massacre, there was a Turkish-Armenian arrangement.
 They stabbed us in the back, we stabbed them back".
 This view was widely held among the Young Turks.

 The house where he was born has been converted into the Ziya Gökalp Museum in 1956.